-It is true that the IRS has a settlement program that allows taxpayers to settle tax debt for less than the amount they owe.
+It is true that the IRS has a tax relief program that allows taxpayers to settle tax debt for less than the amount they owe.
 The formal name for this tax debt settlement program is the Offer in Compromise.

 That brings us to what’s false.

-Despite the late night cable tv ads that imply the an Offer in Compromise (OIC) is a common and reasonable solution for many people, the reality is that few people qualify for this program.
+Despite the late night cable tv ads that imply the an Offer in Compromise (OIC) is a common and reasonable solution for many people, the reality is that not everyone is qualified and eligible to qualify for this tax relief option.
 In fact, while more than 16 million people and 3 million businesses owe the IRS, approximately 42,000 settled their tax debts using an Offer in Compromise last year.

 EVERY YEAR 80,000 TAXPAYERS SUBMIT AN OFFER IN COMPROMISE